leanne63/MKLocalSearchLimitsDemo/README.md

 Demonstrates apparent search limits for MKLocalSearch processing.

 The app performs two individual searches: one for "coffee", and one for "grocery".
-These two searches demonstrate that individual searches are limited to 10 results.
+These two searches demonstrate that individual searches are limited to 10 results each.

 Next, the app runs 151 non-identical location searches for each of "coffee" and "grocery".
 In addition to only receiving 10 results from any one search, this step demonstrates that searches do indeed get throttled.